 Catherine came to England in November 1501 and met her groom for the first time.
-They were married 10 days later and immediately sent to live in Ludlow in Wales.
+They were married 10 days later and immediately sent to live in Ludlow in the Welsh Marches, on the border of Wales.
 In April of 1502, they both became ill, possibly of the sweating sickness.
 Arthur died and Catherine survived as a widow.
 Henry VII did not want to return Catherine’s dowry to her father so it was agreed Catherine would marry Arthur’s brother, Prince Henry when he was old enough.

 Catherine spent the next seven years, virtually a prisoner and in complete penury.
 Henry VII gave her little to live on and her pitiful pleas to her father for money survive in her letters.
 She was forced to sell the plate and jewels she had brought with her when she married Arthur.
 Henry VII finally died in the summer of 1509 and Catherine was free to marry the golden prince Harry.